pyounguk-cho/opc_appdev/labs/jcs-scale-down-psm/README.md

 ### Steps ###
 #### Download the latest version of command line tool ####
+You can download CLI package using cURL over REST.
+You can also download it from JCS console directly.
+We recommend the latter, but both methods are presented below.
 First identify your REST API server name.
 If you log in to your Oracle cloud account with a US data center, use **psm.us.oraclecloud.com** otherwise, use **psm.europe.oraclecloud.com**.

 Use cURL to send a request.
 The format is: